 - Fold each piece of rice paper around the beetroot hummus to create a little parcel – refer to the images on this page as a guide to how these should look before placing in the pan.

 - Pour a small amount of oil (I used rice bran oil) in a pan and place over low heat.
 Too much oil will tamper with how this dish cooks, so start with a small amount and add more if you need it.
 Cook in small batches on each side for about a minute before flipping over.
-Once the rice paper starts to bubble and show signs of being cooked, quickly increase the heat to medium for a few seconds so that they start to sear on each side before taking them out of the pan and placing on your prepared paper towels to drain of oil.
-Serve alone or in a burger with lettuce, red onion, sriracha, and alfalfa sprouts – enjoy!
+Once the rice paper starts to bubble and show signs of being cooked, quickly increase the heat to medium for a few seconds so that they start to sear on each side before taking them out of the pan and placing on your prepared paper towels to drain off oil.
+Serve alone or in a burger bun with lettuce, red onion, sriracha, and alfalfa sprouts.
+Enjoy!

 Have you made this recipe?